scottjg/rails/actionpack/lib/action_dispatch/routing/README.md

 2. Copy the location of the forked repository
 3. In the test app repository you just cloned, goto the Gemfile
-4. In the Gemfile, find this line gem 'rails', '3.2.3'
+4. In the Gemfile, find this line

+		'''ruby
+		gem 'rails', '3.2.3'
+		'''

 5. Comment that line out by adding a '#' to the beginning of that line

+		'''ruby
 		#gem 'rails', '3.2.3'
+		'''

-6. After that line, add this line (Replacing the '/location/of/repository' with the rails repository you cloned) gem 'rails', :path => '/location/of/repository/'
+6. After that line, add this line (Replacing the '/location/of/repository' with the rails repository you cloned)

+		'''ruby
+		gem 'rails', :path => '/location/of/repository/'
+		'''

 <a name="files_used_for_this_project" />